healthykitchen101/healthykitchen101.com/ice-makers/reviews/igloo/igloo-portable-ice-maker-26-lb-handle.md

 Capacity24 Hrs: 10.1 lbs (4.6 kg)

 Since the Igloo is a similar-sized machine to both the Silonn and the [AGLucky HZB-12/B](https://healthykitchen101.com/ice-makers/reviews/aglucky/aglucky-ice-maker-hzb-12b/), the average basket capacity or weight per load is much the same.
-On average, a basket filled to 424 g, however, the average time per basket was 134 min.
+On average, a basket filled to (15 oz (424 g), however, the average time per basket was 134 min.
 This compared poorly to 90 min and 94 min for its two closest competitors.
-Therefore, the overall 24 hr capacity only reached 4.6 kg, well below the stated 26 lbs or 12 kg.
-The compact Crownful managed 4.7 kg but within 87 min per load.
+Therefore, the overall 24 hr capacity only reached 10.1 lbs (4.6 kg), well below the stated 26 lbs or 12 kg.
+The [compact Crownful](https://healthykitchen101.com/ice-makers/reviews/crownful/crownful-ice-maker-imb1000-ul/) managed 10.4 lbs (4.7 kg) but within 87 min per load.
 All said and done, the Igloo is not really a machine we recommend.

 ### Ice Quality Test